Institute of Science in Society; Science, Society, Sustainability

 A gene therapy ‘breakthrough’ in precision turns out to have many off-target effects and killed more than 150 mice.
 Time for gene therapist to take a system’s view of genetics and biology before proceeding.
 Dr. Mae-Wan Ho

-A gene therapy ‘breakthrough’ in precision touted by medical researchers for treating HIV, cancer, neuro-degenerative diseases, hepatitis, and more, was found to have many off-target effects a year ago in 2005 [1] (Controversy over gene therapy ‘breakthrough’, SiS 26), raising considerable concerns over safety.
+A gene therapy ‘breakthrough’ in precision touted by medical researchers for treating HIV, cancer, neuro-degenerative diseases, hepatitis, and more, was found to have many off-target effects in 2005 [1] (Controversy over gene therapy ‘breakthrough’, SiS 26), raising considerable concerns over safety.

-The technique is based on RNA interference (RNAi), using short stretches of RNA to target genes in a sequence-specific manner, in theory, and silence them.
+The technique is based on RNA interference (RNAi), using short stretches of RNA to target genes, in theory, in a sequence-specific manner and silence them.
 Unfortunately, many other genes and proteins were affected, the precision was illusory.
 Undaunted, proponents carried on, hoping that the off-target effects would be addressed by further research.

 Then in May 2006, the nightmare unfolded.
 RNAi gene therapy ended up killing mice by the dozens [2, 3].
 The finding came from the laboratory of gene therapist Mark Kay of Stanford University California, USA, whose research team reported 3 years ago that RNAi inhibited the hepatitis B virus in mouse livers.